bermi/bermi-SDK/README.md

 // For list methods you can pass pagination options const options = { limit: 2, offset: 0, page: 1 };

+// Sort options are available for list methods
+// By providing sort=field:asc or sort=field:desc you can sort
+// by the field in ascending or descending order.
+// const options = { sort: "name:asc" };

 // Get a list of movies
 const movies = await lotr.listMovies(); // => { docs: [{ _id: "123", name: "The Fellowship of the Ring" }], ... }